 In this section

-women having a baby by caesarean and by older people having
+by women having a baby by caesarean section and by older people having

-a dummy dipped in sugar solution to suck.
-Many babies feel so warm
+dipped in sugar solution to suck.
+Many babies feel so warm and comfortable that

-a spinal anaesthetic are less likely to have irregular breathing
+having a spinal anaesthetic are less likely to have apnoea’s.

 Your baby may still need a